pravincoder/Stock_Analysis_Investment/Readme.md

 The Flask backend exposes several API endpoints that can be used for data retrieval and interaction:

-- `GET /api/stocks`: Fetches the latest stock data.
-- `POST /api/analyze`: Triggers an in-depth analysis for a selected stock.
-- `GET /api/recommendations`: Retrieves investment recommendations.
+- `POST /analyze-stock`: Analyze a stock and return Analysis and Investment reports in Markdown format.

-(Detailed documentation for each endpoint can be provided here.)
+(Detailed documentation for each endpoint can be provided here.
+In near future we might make a seperate api endpoints for both reports.)

 ## Contributing